-Usually during cases of divorce or separation proceedings which reach the Court, one party has made the other party’s life very difficult, often causing heated disputes and emotions.
+Usually during cases of separation or divorce proceedings which reach the Court, one party has made the other party’s life very difficult, often causing heated disputes and emotions.
 Although a party may have been difficult, lied, cheated or has caused the other significant pain, the other party is not typically entitled to any additional money during property settlement.

 In determining Family Law property settlements, a party’s immoral actions or conduct such as infidelity, minor violence (not domestic violence), gambling or addictions such as drug and alcohol, although typically causing the breakdown of the relationship/marriage, are not considered relevant by the Court.
 This is due to the Family Court operating in a “no fault jurisdiction”, meaning one party expenditure does not receive a less favourable outcome or adjustment in property settlements despite being “at fault” for the divorce.